craftcms/cms/docs/extend/project-config.md

 }
 ```

-At this point, if product types were to be added or removed from the project config manually, those changes should be syncing with the database, and any `afterSaveProductType` and `afterDeleteProductType` event listeners will be triggered.
+At this point, if product types were to be added or removed from the project config manually, those changes should be syncing with the database, and any `afterSaveProductType`, `beforeApplyProductTypeDelete`, and `afterDeleteProductType` event listeners will be triggered.

 ::: tip
 If your component config references another component config, you can ensure that the other config changes are processed first by calling [ProjectConfig::processConfigChanges()](api:craft\services\ProjectConfig::processConfigChanges()) within your handler method.